dbcrossbar/dbcrossbar/guide/src/bigquery.md

 - `--from-arg=job_labels[department]=marketing`
 - `--to-arg=job_labels[project]=project1`

-You can pick a project to run jobs in, for example for billing purposes
+You can pick a project to run jobs in, for example for billing purposes.

 - `--from-arg=job_project_id=my-gcp-billing-project`
 - `--to-arg=job_project_id=my-gcp-billing-project`